splunk/qbec/site/content/userguide/usage/authoring.md

 for example, is a jsonnet library that allows you to load YAML documents, patch runtime values and return them for qbec use.

-If you use the above or any other library, the correct way to integrate it with qbec for now is to use the [jsonnet bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) and download the dependencies locally to a `vendor` directory and add this directory to the `libPaths` array in `qbec.yaml`.
+If you use the above or any other library, the correct way to integrate it with qbec is to use the [jsonnet bundler](https://github.com/jsonnet-bundler/jsonnet-bundler). download the dependencies locally to a `vendor` directory, and add this directory to the `libPaths` array in `qbec.yaml`.

-You will then be able to use these dependencies in your jsonnet codebase.
+You will then be able to use these dependencies in your jsonnet code.